movementlabsxyz/movement-hack-temp/src/ch02-00-getting-started-with-move.md

 This chapter gets you building with Move.
 You will:

-* learn the technical advantages of Move
+* learn the technical advantages of Move,
-* install Movement CLI
+* install Movement CLI, and
-* deploy an end-to-end dApp in Move
+* deploy an end-to-end dApp in Move.